irwinhurst/Microservice-Platform-Docs/README.md

 ## Directions:
-1. Copy the template.info.xml file into the root folder of each service.
+1. Make a copy the **template.info.xml** file into the root folder of each service.
+This is where you will fill in the details of your service.
-2. Rename it based on your service such as cartservice.info.xml
+2. Rename the file and replace template with the name of your service.
+For example: cartservice.info.xml
 3. Copy all the canvas.xslt, service.xslt, release.xslt and release.xml, to the parent folder above all of your services.
 Or to your release folder.
-4. Fill in the details for you release.xml and for each service, add a name and the path to all info.xml files.
+4. The **release.xml** file is where you will document the high level information about a full platform release.
+It will also include a list of all the services you are including in your release.
 5. From the parent folder where you created your release.xml file, execute a tranform to generate the release.html file Command Line
 ```